-Meet the HSC DDI Talent programme team
+Meet the HSC DDI Talent programme team of 2021

 Meet the Health and Social Care (HSC) Data Driven Innovation (DDI) Talent programme team who provide their insight on the power of data in health and social care.

 With our flexible learning pathway we aim to create a vibrant learning environment that enables health and social care professionals realise the value of data to benefit the health and wellbeing of citizens.

 The recent global pandemic and the current pace of technological change have highlighted the continued need for targeted teaching activities to increase health and social care data skills, employability and upskilling the future of a data-literate health and social care workforce.